About this programme

 The Israel Innovation Authority (IIA), responsible for the country’s innovation policy, is an independent and impartial statutory public entity that operates for the benefit of the Israeli innovation ecosystem and Israeli economy.
 Its mission is to invest in innovation in order to promote sustainable and inclusive growth.

 IIA functions as an enabler for all things related to the Israeli innovation ecosystem.
-It provides conditional grants to support disruptive technological innovations as well as engaged in creating the groundwork and infrastructure to prepare for future technologies, in order to maintain technological and economical leadership as well as improve productivity and global competitiveness of the Israeli economy.
+It provides conditional grants to support disruptive technological innovations as well as engage in creating the groundwork and infrastructure to prepare for future technologies, in order to maintain technological and economical leadership as well as improve productivity and global competitiveness of the Israeli economy.

 IIA provides a variety of practical tools and funding platforms aimed at addressing the dynamic and changing needs of the local and international innovation ecosystems.